Childhood Practice (BA)

 - Education Studies (e.g. curriculum development, social justice and equity in education)

-- Child/Family Development and Social Policy (e.g. care, nurturing, play development, supporting parents and children, child and family legislation, child protection, child and family rights):
+- Childhood and Family Social Policies (e.g. care, nurturing, play development, supporting parents and children, child and family legislation, child protection, child and family rights)

-- Management and Organisational Behaviour (Professions and professionalism.
-Organisational structures and cultures.
-Managing change and conflict within organisations.)
+- Management and Organisational Behaviour (e.g. professions and professionalism, organisational structures and cultures, managing change and conflict within organisations)

 How might a Childhood Practice degree benefit you?